Quantum measurements constrained by the third law of thermodynamics: Quantum measurement

 \begin{definition} An observable $\E:= \{\E_x : x\in \xx\}$ is called ``small-rank'' if there exists some $x\in \xx$ such that $\E_x$ has rank 1.
 An observable is called ``large-rank'' if it is not small-rank. \end{definition} In particular, a sub-class of small-rank observables are called rank-1, for which every effect has rank 1 \cite{Holland1990, Pellonpaa2014}.
 For example, the effects of a sharp observable represented by a non-degenerate self-adjoint operator $A = \sum_x \lambda_x |\psi_x\>\<\psi_x|$ are the rank-1 projections $\E_x = |\psi_x\>\<\psi_x|$.
 Such observables are therefore rank-1, and hence small-rank.
 On the other hand, a sharp observable represented by a degenerate self-adjoint operator such that the eigenspace corresponding to each (distinct) eigenvalue has dimension larger than 1 is large-rank, as each effect is a projection with rank larger than 1.

 \begin{definition} An observable $\E:= \{\E_x : x\in \xx\}$ is called ``non-degenerate'' if there exists some $x\in \xx$ such that there are no multiplicities in the strictly positive eigenvalues of $\E_x$.
-An observable that is not non-degenerate is called degenerate. \end{definition} An example of a non-degenerate observable is a small-rank observable, since in such a case there exists an effect that has exactly one strictly positive eigenvalue.
+An observable is called ``degenerate'' if it is not non-degenerate. \end{definition} An example of a non-degenerate observable is a small-rank observable, since in such a case there exists an effect that has exactly one strictly positive eigenvalue.
 On the other hand, a large-rank sharp observable is degenerate, since in such a case each effect has more than one eigenvector with eigenvalue 1.

 \begin{definition} An observable $\E:= \{\E_x : x\in \xx\}$ is called ``completely unsharp'' if for each $x\in \xx$, the spectrum of $\E_x$ does not contain either 1 or 0. \end{definition} Completely unsharp observables evidently do not have the norm-1 property, since it holds that $\| \E_x\| < 1$ for all $x$.
 But since the effects also do not have eigenvalue 0, then the effects are in fact full-rank.
 It follows that completely unsharp observables are also large-rank.
 But a completely unsharp observable may be either degenerate or non-degenerate.